Overview

 Day 24 – Stone Town (Zanzibar)

-We bid farewell to the island of Zanzibar and we catch our ferry back to Dar es Salaam, arriving in the early afternoon, where we will overnight before continuing our journey.
+We bid farewell to the island of Zanzibar and head back to the mainland where we spend the night.

 Day 26 – Mikumi

-Leaving the coast behind us we travel inland and make our way to Mikumi where we stop for the night.
+Leaving the coast behind us we travel inland and make our way to Mikumi where we stop for the next 2 nights.
 Mikumi National Park ranks as the fourth largest park in Tanzania and forms part of a 75 000 square kilometre wilderness that centres on Selous, Africa’s largest game reserve.

 The town of Iringa sits on a cliff overlooking the Ruaha River Valley.
 The town centre offers the visitor a view into the past with its German colonial buildings and a popular market.
 The Commonwealth War Graves Cemetery memorialises soldiers who died in local battles during WWI and WWII.